should i opt out of ai resume screening

 High-volume employers

 Amazon, Google, Deloitte, big-4 consulting, seasonal retail and logistics.
-A single senior recruiter can be sitting on 3,000 applications for one role.
+A single senior recruiter or hiring manager can be sitting on 3,000 applications for one job posting.
 The AI ranking is the only pass that actually finishes before the position closes.
 Opt out here and your resume sits in a queue that gets touched after hiring is done.
 This is the single most common mistake I see from people who watched one viral LinkedIn post about "beating the algorithm."

 Roles where speed matters